OBJECTIVE: To evaluate hip abductor and adductor peak torque outputs and compare their ratios between sexes.

 Digital Object Identifier (DOI)

 Sugimoto, Dai; Mattacola, Carl G.; Mullineaux, David R.; Palmer, Thomas Gerard; and Hewett, Timothy E., "Comparison of Isokinetic Hip Abduction and Adduction Peak Torques and Ratio Between Sexes" (2014).
-Rehabilitation Sciences Faculty Publications.
+Physical Therapy Faculty Publications.
 43.